rsksmart/rootstock-subgraph/README.md

 ## Prerequisites

-- have node v12 or above installed
+- have node v16 installed (higher versions may fail to deploy to the ipfs node)
 - have Docker and Docker Compose installed

 ## Start running